yvergit/Shirt/README.md

-A dynamic 3D design app built with React, Vite, and Three.js (for 3D rendering).
+A dynamic 3D app built with React, Vite, and Three.js (for 3D rendering).
 Ideal for on-demand printing, prototyping, or unique designs.

 ## Features